Undistraction/warp-grid/README.md

 pnpm run test-snapshot
 ```

-This will generate data for all of the fixure definitions that are defined in `./tests/fixtures.js`.
+This will generate data for all of the fixture definitions that are defined in `./tests/fixtures.js`.
 This command should only be run when absolutely necessary as the current snapshots capture the verified working state of the data.

 To add new fixtures, add new definitions to `./tests/fixtures.js`.